Can I become a member of CDS without joining the ADA?

 How is CDS organized?

-We have approximately 4,200 in Cook, Lake and DuPage Counties.
+We have approximately 4,100 local members in Cook, Lake and DuPage Counties.
 These members, called tripartite (or regular) members, are further divided into nine branches.

 What is the difference between a Tripartite member and an Associate member?